Drying outer clothing layers in a tent….in the winter on snow |

 Hang the parka inside out over a clothesline inside the tent.
 Repeat the process for the ski pants.
 See the pic below.
 The parka may still drip from the sleeves and hems, so arrange for the drippy areas to drain onto the tent floor, not your stuff.
 If necessary you can cover things with the pack cover or a plastic garbage bag so the water will run off. |

 Now it's safe to get the sleeping bag out, fluff it up, and have something to eat.
 Following this I usually take a nap to help rest up for the next day.
-It feels so good to get nice and warm snuggled in the sleeping bag too.
+It feels so good to get nice and warm in the sleeping bag too.

 The outer layers are not by any means dry at this point, at best they are just thoroughly damp.
 As I'm melting water, a process that takes me about 45 minutes, I do a bunch of household chores, take my old person meds, brush my teeth, etc, and while I'm doing this I drape my parka over my shoulders still inside out.
 By the time the water is done, the inside of the once soaking wet parka is almost completely dry.
 If the pants are really damp on the inside, I put them on inside out too.
 Wearing the damp clothing is very chilling as your body heat is used up vaporizing the water, so the heat from the stove is a necessity for me.